ymartel06/Api.js/README.md

 * 0.4 CRUD on articles
 * 0.5 Integration of GruntJS and JSHint
 * 0.6 Unit tests thanks to Mocha
+* 0.7 Update the code to be compliant with ExpressJS 4.0

 Next version
 ------------

-* 0.7 Generation of documentation thanks to YUIDoc
+* 0.8 Generation of documentation thanks to YUIDoc
-* 0.8 API Security (HTTPS?)
+* 0.9 API Security (HTTPS?)
-* 0.9 Optimization